 The main issue you may have that upsets your budget for Azerbaijan is dealing with scams in Azerbaijan which I will get to later…

-Religion and What to Wear in Azerbaijan
+Religion in Azerbaijan

 As I mentioned, Azerbaijan identifies itself as a Muslim country but it is mostly secular.
 That might have you thinking that you need to dress conservatively, to cover your arms and legs and to be modest much like travelling in the Middle East, right?
 Not exactly.